Chart Your Future

 - Mathematicians and Statisticians – $88,190, 33% projected job growth through 2026

 Internship experience provides the foundation employers are often looking for.
 Internships are offered as optional credit for this program and can be an important part of your education experience.
-These are just a few of the companies that partner with Career Development and offer opportunities for A&M-Commerce math students.
+These are just a few of the companies that partner with Student Career Preparedness and offer opportunities for A&M-Commerce math students.

 A calculus-based course in classical probability theory.
 Topics covered include probability axioms and properties, discrete and continuous random variables, joint distributions, conditional distributions, expectation and variance, covariance and correlation, moment generating functions, central limit theorem.

-Computer algebra systems will be introduced.
+Get and introduction to computer algebra systems.
 Topics include methods for approximate solutions of equations in one variable, polynomial approximation methods, numerical calculus, numerical solutions to ordinary differential equations, linear systems of equations, and difference equations.

-Introduces and provides models for application of the concepts of vector algebra.
-Topics include finite dimensional vector spaces and their geometric significance; representing and solving systems of linear equations using multiple methods, including Gaussian elimination and matrix inversion; matrices; determinants; linear transformations; quadratic forms; eigenvalues and eigenvector; and applications in science and engineering.
+Be introduced and provide models for application of the concepts of vector algebra.
+Topics include finite dimensional vector spaces and their geometric significance; representing and solving systems of linear equations using multiple methods, including Gaussian elimination and matrix inversion; and applications in science and engineering.